M66B/NetGuard/README.md

 The VPN service will be restarted when you turn the screen on or off and when connectivity changes (WiFi, mobile) to apply the rules with the conditions '*Allow when device is in use*' and '*Block when roaming*'.

+<a name="FAQ10"></a>
+**(10) Will you provide a Tasker plug-in?**

+If disabling NetGuard is allowed to Tasker, any application can disabled NetGuard too.
+Allowing to disable a security application from other applications is not a good idea.

 Support
 -------